maghrout/cypress-skillshare/README.md

 Create a file such as `[insert test name here].js` an example can be `application_form.js` .

 Running the command `npm run cypress` will open up the Cypress GUI which will list all the tests in your `cypress/integration` folder, clicking one of those should open up the test runner

+You can also run the tests without the GUI and get a command line response, this will generate screenshots for failing tests so you can debug and also generate videos of running tests in the browser.

 ## First passing/failing test: